Uplift Counselling Fremantle based somatic and mindfulness therapies

 2. Take a few slow breaths and feel your feet on the ground… this creates a supportive container for any difficult feelings

-3. Scan your body and notice how you are aware of your emotions: where are they in your body, how much space do they take up and what qualities do they have?
+3. Notice your body and your emotions.
+Where do you feel them?
+How much space do they take up?
+What do they feel like?
 You might notice qualities such as a weight, texture or colour.

 4. Continue to resource yourself with your breath and being aware of your feet on the ground.
 In this way you learn to more easily ground yourself.